How to keep your hot tub clean

 Learn the ins and outs of hot tub maintenance with this guide.Find a handyman

-To keep an easy maintenance and water treatment schedule, take note of the make and model of your specific unit.
+To keep an easy hot tub maintenance and water treatment schedule, make sure to take note of the make and model of your specific unit.
 This information comes in handy when you need to have parts of your unit maintained or repaired.
 Take note of your hot tub’s water capacity, age, and specific water challenges (like hard water).

 How often do I need to maintain my hot tub?